StackingNet: Collective Inference Across Independent AI Foundation Models: Introduction

 Ensemble learning offers a computational foundation for such aggregation.
 However, traditional ensemble methods are built during model training~\cite{Cao2020} and cannot be directly applied to pre-trained models.
 To bridge this gap, we draw on combination methods originally developed for crowdsourcing~\cite{Li2016}.
 Early frameworks such as the Dawid-Skene model~\cite{Dawid1979} and stacking~\cite{Wolpert1992} showed that model predictions alone can be combined effectively, even without access to training data or internal parameters.

 This study investigates collective inference among independently trained foundation models, each treated as a black box.
-We propose StackingNet, a lightweight neural architecture that aggregates only the output predictions of diverse base models (see Figure~\ref{fig:stackingnet} for an overview).
+Throughout, we use collective inference to denote the post-hoc aggregation of the output predictions of independent, non-interacting models.
+We propose StackingNet, a lightweight artificial neural network architecture that aggregates only the output predictions of diverse base models.
+Figure~\ref{fig:stackingnet} presents an overview.
 The framework unifies regression and classification tasks under a single theoretical and algorithmic framework.
-Beyond building a meta-combination, StackingNet also enables additional capabilities, including bias mitigation, reliability ranking, and adversary pruning.
+Beyond building a meta-combination, StackingNet also enables additional capabilities, including error and group-disparity reduction, reliability ranking, and adversary pruning.
 Together, these utilities facilitate coordination and robustness among heterogeneous foundation models for future generation AI.